Our Story

 Aisha Fukushima

-David Horwitz
+David Horvitz

 Omari Rush

-Our Staff
+Staff

-The Lewis Prize for Music is comprised of people who share a belief in music’s power to strengthen individuals and communities for the benefit of all.
+The Lewis Prize for Music was comprised of people who share a belief in music’s power to strengthen individuals and communities for the benefit of all.
 We are committed to collaborating with others who share this belief and aspire to see it come to life across the United States.

 Arielle Julia Brown